 <endpoints> <endpoint name="Sales"> <instance machine="VM-1"/> </endpoint> <endpoint name="Shipping"> <instance machine="VM-2"/> </endpoint> <endpoint name="Billing"> <instance machine="VM-3"/> </endpoint> </endpoints>

-The mapping file is processed before the endpoint starts up and then re-processed at regular intervals so the changes in the document are reflected in the behavior of NServiceBus automatically.
-If the document is not present in its configured location when endpoint starts up, NServiceBus will not search again for the file at runtime.
-If it is deleted when the endpoint is already running, it will continue to run normally with the last successfully read routes.
+The mapping file is processed before the endpoint starts up and then re-processed at regular intervals so that changes in the document are reflected in the behavior of NServiceBus automatically.
+If the document is not present in its configured location when endpoint starts up, NServiceBus does not search again for the file at runtime.
+If the file is deleted when the endpoint is already running, it will continue to run normally with the last successfully-read routes.

 There are many different options to consider when deploying routing configuration.

 - Many endpoints can be configured to use one centralized mapping file on a network drive accessible by all, creating a single file that describes how messages flow across an entire system.
-Any given endpoint will not care if the file contains information for endpoints it does not need.
+A given endpoint does not care if the file contains information for endpoints it does not need.

 - The mapping file can be kept in a centralized location and replicated out to many servers on demand, allowing each endpoint to read the file from a location on the local disk.